0xRomain/hello-scone/readme.md

     - update with our own config:
         - mrenclave > heapSize: heap size in bytes, update it with --heap option value used in sconify.sh script during TEE image build: how do we got heapSize and fingerprint ?
         - mrenclave > fingerprint of the enclave code (mrenclave), without 0x prefix, see how to retrieve it below
+- 6. deploy the app `iexec app deploy --chain bellecour`
+- 7. run the app
+    - initialize the storage: `iexec storage init --chain bellecour --tee-framework scone`
+    - run: `iexec app run --tag tee,scone --workerpool debug-v8-bellecour.main.pools.iexec.eth --watch --chain bellecour`
+        - Notice: in order to run a TEE-debug app you will also need to select a debug workerpool, use the debug workerpool debug-v8-bellecour.main.pools.iexec.eth.

 ## how it works